supernelis/workshop-renovating-legacy-codebase/StepsTowardsGoldenMaster.md

 ```

+We are not ready with our preparation to capture the output.
 This test will still fail (the output does not equal ""), but we need to fix something first before we can make it succeed (see next step).
 </p>
 </details>